-Our patented design makes EverLights the easiest to install permanent holiday lights on the market.
-Whether you’re an experienced contractor or an aspiring DIYer, let us walk you through the system and install procedure with the following guide.
-Boiling it down, install is as simple as:
+When it comes to simple Christmas light installation, Utah homeowners turn to EverLights.
+Our patented design means EverLights are the easiest permanent holiday lights to install.
+Whether you’re experienced or a DIYer, we’ll walk you through the system and installation procedure with the following guide.

 The 3 Must Follow Rules For A Proper Install